1987 San Diego Chargers season: Week 15: vs. Indianapolis Colts

 A fifth straight loss nearly eliminated the Chargers from playoff contention.
 They began the game well, taking the opening kickoff and driving 74 yards in 13 plays to take the lead.
 Fouts completed 5 of 5 passes for 56 yards, and scored on a 4th-down quarterback sneak.
 Indianapolis tied the score later in the 1st quarter when Bill Brooks took advantage of a coverage error by Bayless on a 42-yard touchdown catch.
 The Chargers reached the Colts' 25 yard line in the 2nd quarter, but Fouts took a 3rd-down sack and Abbott was short and left on a 52-yard field goal try.
 Indianapolis scored through a pair of Biasucci field goals on their final two possessions of the half, and led 13–7.

 Neither team advanced further than the opposition 34 during the first twelve possessions of the second half; Indianapolis punted six times, while San Diego punted four times and Fouts was intercepted twice.
 Eventually, Dickerson broke off a 53-yard run and Bentley scored on the play after the two minute warning.
 Fouts threw incomplete on 4th and 2 from the Colt 26 in the final minute, and was intercepted as time expired.

 Fouts completed 22 of 37 attempts for 257 yards and 3 interceptions, while being sacked 5 times for the loss of 43 yards.
 It was the final game of his career, as he missed the finale with a slightly torn rotator cuff, and announced his retirement three months after the end of the season.
-The result meant that San Diego would be eliminated if either the Steelers or Oilers won in Week 16, regardless of their own result.
+The result meant that San Diego would be eliminated if either the Steelers or Oilers won in week 16, regardless of their own result.

 Week 16: at Denver Broncos

-San Diego's seasons ended with a shutout in a Denver blizzard.
+San Diego's season ended with a shutout in a Denver blizzard.
 They were confirmed to have missed the playoffs during the 1st quarter, when Houston completed a victory over the Cincinnati Bengals.
 By then, the Chargers already trailed to a 71-yard punt return touchdown.
 Denver added a second touchdown later in the quarter, with San Diego yet to register a first down after three possessions.
 The Chargers were inside the Denver 30 three times in the 2nd quarter, but Herrmann was intercepted twice, and Abbott missed a 26-yard field goal.
 The Chargers gained only 22 yards and a single first down after halftime, while Denver added a field goal and an interception-return touchdown.

 Herrmann finished with 13 completions from 23 attempts for 123 yards, with 4 interceptions; backup Vlasic added a fifth interception on his debut appearance.
 Winslow caught 6 passes for 44 yards.
 It was the final regular season game of his career, as he retired during the 1988 season without playing again.